The Best Convertible Car Seats of 2023

 This is one of the most important factors to consider when purchasing a convertible car seat.
 The last thing you want to do is drop several hundred dollars and find yourself dealing with a frustrating installation process, annoying adjustments, cumbersome buckles, or a cover that isn't removable or washable!
 Even the most comfortable and safest convertible car seat will render itself super annoying if you end up cursing it every time you use it!

 In our hands-on testing, we consider how all of the individual components work, and how they work together.
 We're looking for an install that's intuitive and won't pinch fingers or stress your arms, adjustments that are smooth and extensive, buckles and straps that are not only easy to secure but also easy to unbuckle in a hurry, and covers that are removable and machine washable.
-In general, we found that the more expensive car seats are the ones that are also generally more user friendly.
+In general, we found that the more expensive car seats are the ones that are also generally more user-friendly.
 But there were also some exceptions: in our reviews of some more expensive and versatile Maxi Cosi seats, we found some adjustments and buckles to be super cumbersome and annoying.
 We consider all of these factors when pulling together our final ratings.

 Car Seat Reliability Ratings

 Convertible car seats are getting increasingly versatile and make claims of lasting for up to 10 years with some models, like the Maxi Cosi Magellan 5-in-1 or the Graco 4Ever.
 But if you're expecting to use a car seat from newborn to double-digits, you better be sure that it can withstand the test of time.
-We have plenty of old car seats in our garage that we've tested and within a few years they have splitting fabric seams, sticky buckles, broken harness buckles, restricted or stuck adjustments, and more.
+We have plenty of old car seats in our garage that we've tested and within a few years, they have splitting fabric seams, sticky buckles, broken harness buckles, restricted or stuck adjustments, and more.
 Don't worry, those car seats didn't make it onto this list!

-The bottom line is that car seats are increasingly expected to last for a very long time, and it's therefore necessary for car seat manufacturers to use increasingly high quality parts.
+The bottom line is that car seats are increasingly expected to last for a very long time, and it's therefore necessary for car seat manufacturers to use increasingly high-quality parts.
 Is that always the case?
 Nope.
 In their quest to hit every portion of the car seat market, the companies don't always think about long-term reliability for when parents actually attempt to use the seats for 8-10 years.
-We update all of our review as we gain experience with long-term testing.
-We think that's really important because some convertible car seats are outstanding out-of-the-box and then don't stand the test of time.
+We update all of our reviews as we gain experience with long-term testing.
+We think that's important because some convertible car seats are outstanding out-of-the-box and then don't stand the test of time.

 Car Seat Versatility

-Like we mention above when talking about car seat reliability, car seat companies are trying to make a single convertible seat that will appeal to every aspect of the car seat market: newborn, infant, toddler, big kids, and all the way up to tweens.
+Like we mentioned above when talking about car seat reliability, car seat companies are trying to make a single convertible seat that will appeal to every aspect of the car seat market: newborn, infant, toddler, big kids, and all the way up to tweens.
 That means some of the convertible car seats can support babies as little as 4 pounds, making them a great option for premature babies; but it also means that same car seat can convert to up to 4 other configurations and show some serious versatility while your baby, toddler, and big kid grows up.

 We have been testing car seats for over 10 years and in our opinion, we think it's best to begin with a dedicated infant car seat (see our car seat buying guide for some great reasons why) and use it until your baby grows out of it (usually at about 35 pounds).
 That will make your life much easier during the infant years, allowing you to snap an infant car seat in-and-out of the base and your stroller.
 Then, switch to a rear-facing convertible car seat, which will eventually transition to front-facing, then to a booster (belt-positioning, and sometimes even bottom-only).